-Barcelona is a beachside city on the North East Coast of Spain, not far from France and bordering the Mediterranean.
-It is famous for its culture, architecture and a world-class drinking and dining scene, as well as the famous Camp Nou stadium and the Barça football team.
-One of the main achievements of the city was the hosting of the Olympic games in 1992 which has made it one of the main tourist attractions of Spain.
+Barcelona is a beachside city on the North East Coast of Spain, not far from France, and bordering the Mediterranean.
+It is famous for its culture, architecture, world-class dining scene, as well as the famous Camp Nou stadium and the Barçalona football team.
+One of the main achievements of the city was the hosting of the Olympic games in 1992, which has made it one of the main tourist attractions of Spain.

 Is Barcelona Safe?

-Yes, Barcelona is as safe for tourists to visit.
+Yes, Barcelona is safe for tourists to visit.
 Barcelona is as safe as any major city in Europe.
-Barcelona has very little violent crime although it does suffer from pickpockets, so take care of your belongings and use the hotel safe.
+Barcelona has very little violent crime, although it does suffer from pickpockets, so take care of your belongings and use the hotel safe.

 Best BCN Barcelona Airport Lounge

-There are three lounges located in Terminal 1, one in the European departures from the Schengen international area.
-For Domestic and Schengen flights you should arrive at the airport 2 hours before the scheduled departure time.
-If you are flying British Airways, you will get access to this third party lounge, The Joan Miró airport lounge, that BA uses in Barcelona airport.
+There are three lounges in Terminal 1, one in the European departures from the Schengen international area.
+For Domestic and Schengen flights, you should arrive at the airport 2 hours before the scheduled departure time.
+If you are flying British Airways, you will get access to this third-party lounge, The Joan Miró airport lounge, that BA uses in Barcelona airport.
 It’s after passport control and down the escalator.
 This lounge is open to Club Europe, plus BAEC Silver and Gold members and a guest on BA flights, but not Vueling.

-Recently (2018) this lounge underwent an upgrade and the food options are now particularly good with a chicken casserole, salads, cold meats, cheeses, pizza, noodles, soup, good puddings.
-On the drinks side, there are free-pour wines (including 3 Cavas), a fridgeful of beers and soft drinks.
-This lounge can, however, get very busy which results in feelings of chaos with plates and cups left about.
+Recently (2018), this lounge underwent an upgrade, and the food options are now particularly good with a chicken casserole, salads, cold meats, cheeses, pizza, noodles, soup, good puddings.
+On the drinks side, there are free-pour wines (including 3 Cavas), a fridgeful of beers, and soft drinks.
+However, this lounge can get very busy, which results in feelings of chaos with plates and cups left about.

 If you are flying out of BCN via the Schengen area, you are by definition not flying out on Delta, but on one of the other SkyTeam carriers BUT it’s worth knowing that if you hold Delta premium elite lounge benefit, this will be honored, no matter in which cabin you are booked.

-From the airport, the fastest way into town is by taxi or Uber on the ground level of Terminal 1 and costs around €30 ($33) for the 30-minute drive.
-The Aerobús is cheaper, which departs every few minutes during the hours of 5:35am and 1:05am, which deposits passengers at the centrally located Plaça Catalunya.
-Tickets cost €5.90 (about $7) one-way, and the ride takes about 35 minutes.
-There is no metro between the city center and the airport, but there is a train station located a five-minute walk from Terminal 2, with trains departing for Passeig de Gracia station every 30 minutes.
-At €3 (about $3), it’s the cheapest option, and the trip takes around 30 minutes.
+From the airport, the fastest way into town is by taxi or Uber on the ground level of Terminal 1 and costs around €30 EUR ($33 USD) for the 30-minute drive.
+The Aerobús is cheaper, which departs every few minutes during the hours of 5:35 – 1:05 am, which deposits passengers at the centrally located Plaça Catalunya.
+Tickets cost €5.90 EUR (about $7 USD) one-way, and the ride takes about 35 minutes.
+There is no metro between the city center and the airport, but a train station is located a five-minute walk from Terminal 2, with trains departing for Passeig de Gracia station every 30 minutes.
+At €3 EUR (about $3 USD), it’s the cheapest option, and the trip takes around 30 minutes.

 1. Hotel Arts Barcelona, a Ritz-Carlton Hotel

-Renowned the world over for its impeccable service and lavish accommodations, the stunning 44 storey Hotel Arts Barcelona, a Ritz-Carlton Hotel, offers panoramic sea or city views from each of its 483 guestrooms, suites and 28 duplex penthouses.
-The latter are located on the top floors of the hotel and offer butler service and use of a MINI Cooper.
+Renowned the world over for its impeccable service and lavish accommodations, the stunning 44 storey Hotel Arts Barcelona, a Ritz-Carlton Hotel, offers panoramic sea or city views from each of its 483 guestrooms suites and 28 duplex penthouses.
+The latter is located on the top floors of the hotel and offers butler service and the use of a MINI Cooper.

 Let us not forget the stunning collection of Spanish art; and five restaurants, including the acclaimed two-Michelin-star Enoteca (with a wine cellar topping 700 labels).

 The Ritz-Carlton does have a reputation for running excellent club lounges.
 You need to book a room with executive club lounge access to get executive floor privileges on the 33rd floor with a triple-height ceiling and great views across the marina and coastline.
-The club accommodations at this hotel are on the high floors of the Hotel Arts in Barcelona and the club lounge provides guests with sweeping views of the city and the Mediterranean Sea.
-Guests in this executive lounge can enjoy complimentary breakfast, tea service, hors d’oeuvres, and desserts.
+The club accommodations at this hotel are on the high floors of the Hotel Arts in Barcelona, and the club lounge provides guests with sweeping views of the city and the Mediterranean Sea.
+Guests in this executive lounge can enjoy complimentary breakfast, midday snacks, a tea service, evening hors d’oeuvre, and desserts.

-Guests with club access can check-in and check out in the lounge and use the dedicated concierge between 7am and 11pm.
+Guests with club access can check-in and check-out in the lounge and use the dedicated concierge between 7:00 am – 11:00 pm.
 Extra benefits include two free pieces of ironing per day and complimentary morning tea or coffee delivered to your room.